-These rumors, and Apple’s decision to stop regularly selling the iPhone SE, puts those of you interested in buying a new version of the iPhone SE in a difficult position.
+These rumors, and Apple’s decision to stop selling the iPhone SE, puts those of you interested in buying a new version of the iPhone SE in a difficult position.

-While some of you might want to hang around and wait for a iPhone SE 2, others might not want to wait for a rumored phone, particularly one that won’t look like the original iPhone SE.
+While some of you might want to hang around and wait for the iPhone SE 2, others might not want to wait for a rumored phone, particularly one that won’t look like the original iPhone SE.

 If you’re currently on the fence, here are some reasons why you should soldier on wait for the iPhone SE 2 and a few reasons why you might want to start looking at other devices.

 Unlike the flagship iPhone models, there's no definitive release cycle for the iPhone SE.
 The first edition landed in March of 2016, but the company skipped a release in March of 2017 and March of 2018.

 For reference, the original iPhone SE was announced on March 21st in 2016.
 Pre-orders started on March 24 ahead of a release on March 31st.
 Apple re-released the phone nearly a year later on March 24th, 2017 with larger storage options.